 National Mental Health and Wellbeing Pandemic Response Plan

-The Commission welcomes the National Cabinet’s commitment to support and respond to the National Mental Health and Wellbeing Pandemic Response Plan with $48.1 million in funding.
+In May 2020, the Government made a commitment to support the National Mental Health and Wellbeing Pandemic Response Plan with $48.1 million in funding.

 The COVID-19 pandemic is posing significant health, lifestyle and economic challenges for Australians and evidence shows there is likely to be a significant negative mental health impact as a result.
 Australia’s mental health sector has been agile in responding to the increasing support needs of Australians with new opportunities including the expansion of digital services and telehealth as well as innovative community-based models of care.
 However, there remains areas that need to be addressed in the immediate and long-term response.

 The mental health and wellbeing response to the pandemic has three core objectives:

 - meet the mental health and wellbeing needs of all Australians to reduce negative impacts of the pandemic in the short and long-term;

 - outline core principles and priority areas to inform jurisdictions as they respond to the challenges of COVID-19, including as restrictions ease, to balance national consistency with flexibility for locally-appropriate community-based responses and solutions and ensuring that any risks posed by relaxation of restrictions are assessed and responded to; and